isomerpages/psd-psc-sch/_2020-virtual-information-session/0-2020-virtual-information-session.md

   The PSC Secretariat is monitoring the situation closely and will practise safe distancing and preventive measures in line with advisories from the multi-ministry taskforce.
 We are also prepared to move assessments online, as we have done so for the past scholarship cycle in adherence to circuit breaker measures.

-* **Should I apply for the scholarship now or only after I have completed my National Service (NS)?**
+* **Should I apply for the scholarship now or only after I have completed my National Service?**
   You can submit your application any time before the closing date.
 If you are required to attend a PSC panel interview during National Service, it will be facilitated.

-* **May I apply for a SAF or SPF Scholarship even though I have not enlisted for National Service (NS)?**
+* **May I apply for a SAF or SPF Scholarship even though I have not enlisted for National Service?**
-  Yes, if you apply for a SAF or SPF Scholarship before being enlisted for National Service (NS), PSC can still make a provisional scholarship offer, based on the information in your application package.
+  Yes, if you apply for a SAF or SPF Scholarship before being enlisted for National Service, PSC can still make a provisional scholarship offer, based on the information in your application package.
 You will need to qualify for Officer Cadet School (OCS) to be considered for The SAF/SPF Scholarship.
 PSC will look into confirming your provisional scholarship offer later on, when your military reports are available.

 **Countries, Universities & Courses**